CFS Resolution Island: History

 As a GCI base, the 920th's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.
 These interceptors were assigned to the 64th Air Division at Goose AFB, Labrador.
 In 1957, with the inactivation of NEAC, the station came under the jurisdiction of Air Defense Command.

 Routine operations from the station were performed until 1 November 1961, when the station was inactivated and turned over to the Royal Canadian Air Force, which closed the facility.

-The Canadian Coast Guard operated a radio station from 1929(?) until 1975 under the call sign VAW.
-The station (MF Marine) was then moved to Killinek (NWT/Nunavut), on the south shore of the Hudson Strait.
+The Canadian Coast Guard operated a radio station from 1929 until 1975 under the call sign VAW.
+The station (MF Marine) was then moved to Killiniq, Northwest Territories (now Nunavut) in Ungava Bay on the south side of Hudson Strait.